-- o Read Mirror, Mirror on the Wall (CANVAS) for next class.
-Study guide in notespacket - o Read Addressing Addiction in the USA (no study guide) - o Read Costs Can Go Up Fast When ER is in Network But the Doctors Are Not (no study guide) - Read Introduction and Chapter 1 in Chasing the Scream (study guide in notes packet towards the back) - Next class please pick a seat so come early if you want a particular seat. - Remember that if you arrive late to class, please wait until mindfulness practice is complete to enter. - o There could be a pop quiz on the readings! - We will decide groups and topics for Presentations next class!
+Read Mirror Mirror 2017 Study guide in notespacket

+- o Read Addressing Addiction in the USA (no study guide) - o Read Costs Can Go Up Fast When ER is in Network But the Doctors Are Not (no study guide) - Read Introduction and Chapter 1 in Chasing the Scream (study guide in notes packet towards the back) - o Next class please pick a seat so come early if you want a particular seat. - Remember that if you arrive late to class, please wait until mindfulness practice is complete to enter. - o There could be a pop quiz on the readings! - We will decide groups and topics for Presentations next class!

-January 9 W Problems with the Health Care System and the Opioid Epidemic
+January 8 W Problems with the Health Care System and the Opioid Epidemic